royaltm/spectrusty/README.md

 How To
 ------

-Because the best way to learn new things is through practice, so instead of explaining the core concept behind the library, I'll just point you to the [tutorial] that I'm finishing at the moment.
+Because the best way to learn new things is through practice, so instead of explaining the core concept behind the library, I'll just invite you to look at the [tutorial].

 Examples